eslint/eslint/docs/user-guide/migrating-to-4.0.0.md

 }
 ```

-## <a name="config-validation"/> Unrecognized properties in config files will cause a fatal error
+## <a name="config-validation"/> Unrecognized properties in config files now cause a fatal error

 When creating a config, users sometimes make typos or misunderstand how the config is supposed to be structured.
 Previously, ESLint did not validate the properties of a config file, so a typo in a config could be very tedious to debug.
 Starting in 4.0.0, ESLint will raise an error if a property in a config file is unrecognized or has the wrong type.